5j9/pymw/README.rst

 Usage
 -----
-Create a ``.pymw.toml`` file in your home directory with the following content format to avoid directly providing username and password for login calls:
+To avoid directly providing username and password for login calls create a ``.pymw.json`` file in your home directory with the following format:

 .. code-block:: json